cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 4. Reproduce and Rerun
 ----------------------

 In CAP analyses information is preserved with the aim of reproducible research.
-Rerunning an analysis is one aspect of this we are addressing through links to related projects like REANA and RECAST.
-For more on this please go to :doc:`related projects <related-projects>`.
+Rerunning an analysis is one aspect of this we are addressing through links to related projects like REANA and RECAST (see :doc:`this list <../reference-guide/terms>` for a short information on these projects).

 ..
 Analysis Environment Preservation
 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~